drojdjou/J3D/README.md

 ```

 Currently the exporter makes all names lowercase (ex. `RedCube` becomes `redcube`) and replaces all spaces with underscore (`red cube` becomes `red_cube`).

+### What version of Unity and Three has this been tested on?

+Unity 4.5.3f3 (it works with the free version)
+Three.js r68

 ### What it does export now?